 - $1,000 or 50% of the income received for a tax preparer who prepares a fraudulent return

-- Criminal fine of $100,000-250,000 ($500,000 for a corporation) for tax evasion and up to 5 years in jail
+- Criminal fine of $100,000-$250,000 ($500,000 for a corporation) for tax evasion and up to five years in jail

-- Criminal fine of $100,000-250,000 ($500,000 for a corporation) and up to 3 years in jail just for promoting frivolous arguments
+- Criminal fine of $100,000-$250,000 ($500,000 for a corporation) and up to three years in jail just for promoting frivolous arguments

 I'm convinced I don't want to go down this road.
 Are you?
 If not, I wish you the very best of luck, but I don't want to hear anyone else arguing for these frivolous arguments on this blog or its forums.
 I don't want to be sucked into your prosecution.
-If you’re looking for ways to lower your taxes that won’t land you in jail check out these 10 tips.
+If you’re looking for ways to lower your taxes that won’t land you in jail, check out these 10 tips.

 What do you think?
 Do you know anyone who has previously or is currently relying on a frivolous argument to avoid paying federal income tax?
 What happened to them?
-Comment below!

 “What do Wesley Snipes, Mike Sorrentino, Ja Rule, Darryl Strawberry, Chuck Berry, Richard Hatch, Pete Rose, Leona Helmsley, and Martha Stewart all have in common?
 That’s right.
 They’ve all gone to jail for tax evasion.”